 For me, the most likely source of writer’s block is over-working.
-When I have been creating content for days on end, there sometimes comes a point where my brain just stops.
+When I’ve been creating content for days on end, there comes a point where my creativity shuts down.

-I imagine my creative side as an office filled with cubicles, sort of like a call centre.
-In each cubicle, a minion is working hard to meet their daily quota of creative thoughts.
-When I push the minions too hard, for too long, they revolt and go on strike.
+I imagine my creative side as an office space, filled with colourful cubicles.
+Imagine a cartoon version of a call centre.
+Inside each cubicle is a Disney movie minion, working hard to meet their daily quota of creative thoughts.
+When I push my minions too hard, for too long, they revolt and go on strike.

-Regardless of the cause for your problem, you need to fix it.
-And berating yourself will not help you beat writer’s block.
-In fact, the more you give in to negative feelings like frustration and anger, the worse it gets.
-The relationship between your brain and your creative minions cannot be healed by relying on bullying and brute force.
+When you hit a wall, berating yourself will NOT help.
+In fact, the more you give in to negative feelings like frustration and anger, the worse things generally get.
+The relationship between your brain and those creative minions cannot be based on bullying and brute force.

 When writer’s block strikes, you need to PAUSE.
-This can be harder than it sounds because it is counter-intuitive.
+This is harder than it sounds because it’s counter-intuitive.
 You want to get the job done.
-The deadline is getting closer.
+The deadline’s getting closer.
 The clock is ticking louder and louder.
-Pausing feels like “giving up”.
+Pausing feels like giving up – but it isn’t!

-It is amazing how just a few minutes of focusing on your breathing can help clear your mind.
+It’s amazing how just a few minutes of focusing on your breathing can clear your mind.
 I have a meditation cushion in my office and the Headspace app on my iPhone.
 Headspace is a free app that helps you learn how to meditate and provides ongoing access to short, guided meditations.

 You start off with simple, 3 minute sessions, and a charming voice helps you stay in the moment.
 Over time, you can increase the length of the meditations.
-I am still a novice, but even with my monkey mind regularly interrupting the process, I still get something out of it.
-Meditation does help me feel calmer and more focused.
+I’m up to about 10 minutes and that’s usually enough to calm me down.

 Busy professionals have a terrible habit of filling up on coffee and skipping meals.
 The end result is dehydration and low blood sugar – two surefire concentration killers!

-Drinking a full glass of water and having a healthy snack can produce a really quick improvement in your mood and boost your mental powers.
-I bring a giant bottle of water to work with me each morning and I keep a ziplock baggy filled with almonds in my desk drawer.
-It is great to have an easily accessed emergency stash for moments when I become “H-angry” (Hungry/Angry).
+Drinking a full glass of water and eating a healthy snack can produce a really quick improvement in your mood and boost your mental powers.
+I keep a giant carafe of water on my desk and a bag of almonds in my desk drawer.
+It’s great to have an easily accessed emergency stash for moments when I get “Hangry” (Hungry/Angry).

 Some of the most productive thinkers, including Aristotle and Einstein, were daily nappers.
-According to the National Sleep Foundation, a short nap of 20-30 minutes can help to improve mood, alertness, and performance.
+According to the National Sleep Foundation, a short nap of 20-30 minutes can improve mood, alertness, and performance.

 WebMD has a great article on The Benefits of Power Napping.
 According to their findings, a short cat nap in the middle of day is better than reaching for a cup of coffee.
 While caffeine may make you feel more energized, it actually decreases memory performance and make you more prone to making mistakes.

-In the corner of my office, I have a lovely chair with a toss cushion and a small throw blanket.
+In the corner of my office, I have a lovely chair with small blanket tossed over it.
 While it looks like an accent piece, this is really my secret nap spot!

-My favourite quick fixes are a brisk walk around the block or a few sun salutations on my yoga mat.
-But if you are more attracted to structured exercises, I highly recommend the 7 Minute Workout App.
-It is intense enough to require your full concentration but short enough not to leave you sweaty and in need of a shower.
+If you’re more attracted to structured exercise, I highly recommend the 7 Minute Workout App.
+It’s intense enough to re-energize your brain, but short enough not to leave you sweaty and in need of a shower.

-Note: For the sake of your personal happiness, please don’t be “that person” – the one who only calls when they have a problem or want to talk about themselves.
-Make sure you are equally available when your friend needs to have a turn being the centre of the conversation.
+Note: Don’t be that person – the one who only calls when they have a problem or want to talk about themselves.
+Make sure you’re equally available when your friend needs to be the centre of attention.

-10-20 minutes of free-form writing on a subject completely unrelated to the topic you are working on can be really helpful.
-I have a collection of question journals from the local bookstore.
+Try writing for 10-20 minutes on a subject completely unrelated to the topic you’re working on.
+I have a collection of writing-prompt journals from the local bookstore.

-Sometimes, even a writing exercise seems like “too much”.
-When this is the case, try switching to something more visual.
+If completing a writing exercise feels over-whelming, try switching to something visual.

 Draw a picture.
 Doodle.
 Get out your fine-tipped markers and fill in one of those insanely complicated pictures in an adult colouring book.
-Shifting your creativity to a different medium can be a remarkably helpful strategy to beat writer’s block.
+Shifting your creativity to a different medium can be remarkably helpful.

 The catch here is that it has to be a GOOD book.
 Something well written.
 Personally, I keep a very old, dog-earred copy of To Kill a Mockingbird in my office.
 When I get frustrated and need a break, I pause and read a few pages.
 Any of the pages.
 Because Harper Lee was brilliant and her words are perfection.